University of Dundee: Traditions

 Dundee students participate in a number of traditional events during the academic calendar.
 Towards the start of the year, a standard British Freshers' Week is organised, with a secondary one held when the university reconvenes after the Christmas vacation.

 Traditions remaining from Dundee's days as a college of the University of St Andrews include the Gaudie Night (taking its name from the first line of the students' anthem, De Brevitate Vitae) – held early in the first semester and organised both as a Students' Union night and an event organised by the individual schools (for example by the Life Sciences, Medical, Law and Dentistry Societies) where students are assigned academic "parents" from the senior years.
 Some weeks later, a Raisin (alternatively spelled "Raisen") weekend is held to all new students to repay their academic parents' hospitality.
-Generally the school society run events are more traditional in nature than the Students' Union event.
+Generally the school society-run events are more traditional in nature than the Students' Union event.

-Since 2004, the university has organised the Discovery Days series of public lectures hosted by University and visiting academics and persons of note, providing introductions into a number of major fields of work taking place at Dundee.
+For 21 years (2004-2024), the University organised Discovery Days, a series of public talks from newly-appointed or promoted professors.
+The last Discovery Days event took place in January 2024.
+Inaugural lectures for new professors will be organised by the University’s academic schools.

 Student residences

 The university has a number of student residences spaced around the city.
 Over the last decade there has been an attempt to move some of these halls of residence closer to the main campus.
 With the closure and re-building of West Park Hall in 2005, all of the halls are now self catered en-suite.

-At present, there exist the following university residences:
+At present, there are the following university residences: